sysunite/coffeescript-style-guide/README.md

   a long log statement as well
 " # No, when wrapping long lines always use parentheses for function arguments

-throw new Exception("this is too long") when somethingrather # Suppose this is too long
+throw new Exception("this is too long") if somethingrather # Suppose this is too long

 # Yes
 if somethingrather